 Outside of the jet ski safety rules outlined in this article, you should also be respectful of the environment you’re using when out on the water.

-Be aware of the noise your craft makes and avoid using it too early in the morning around the shoreline.
-Never spill fuel or litter into the water, and avoid using your jet ski near wildlife.
+Be aware of the noise your craft makes and avoid using it too early in the morning or late at night around the shoreline.
+Never spill fuel or litter into the water, and avoid using your jet ski near wildlife as well.

 It’s common sense and keeps everyone’s experience enjoyable.
 Knowing the basic jet ski safety rules and etiquette when meeting other water enthusiasts is the best way to stay out of trouble.